 The Association hedges its currency risk by taking out fixed/fixed cross currency interest swaps to fix the GBP value of both interest and principal repayable under the foreign currency denominated debt.
-As at 31st March 2023 the Association held cross currency interest rate swaps with a favourable mark to market value of £2.0m (2022: £35.2m adverse) and £nil interest rate swaps (2022: £nil).
+As at 31st March 2024 the Association held cross currency interest rate swaps with an adverse mark to market value of $\pounds$ 26.6m (2023: $\pounds$ 2.0m favourable) and no interest rate swaps (2023: $\pounds$ nil).
 The currency swaps are held at fair value as disclosed in note 20.